maxxiimo/the-front-end-manifesto/chp13-embellishments.md

       // 1 + .274
       font-size: 1.274em

 And that's it.
-I experimented a little and from my experimental set I like the second one from the end best:
+I experimented a little and from my experimental set I like the second one from the left best:

 ![][Quotes]